 Taking a Closer Look At Labels

-If you are trying to lose or maintain your weight, the number of calories you eat counts.
-To lose weight you need to eat fewer calories than your body burns.
-You can use the labels to compare similar products and determine which contains fewer calories.
+If you are trying to lose or maintain your weight, the number of calories you eat is important.
+To lose weight, you need to eat fewer calories than your body burns.
+Use labels to compare similar products to determine which contains fewer calories.

 Total fat tells you how much fat is in a food per serving.
-It includes fats that are good for you such as mono and polyunsaturated fats, and fats that are not so good such as saturated and trans fats.
+It includes fats that are good for you such as mono and polyunsaturated fats, and fats that are not so good, such as saturated and trans fats.
 Mono and polyunsaturated fats can help to lower your blood cholesterol and protect your heart.
 Saturated and trans fat can raise your blood cholesterol and increase your risk of heart disease.
 The cholesterol in food may also increase your blood cholesterol.